DevOps-Boot/fastapi-k8s/docs/project/requirements/user_stories.md

 ### Architects & DevOps

-- As a system architect, I want to design a scalable microservices architecture so that the application can handle varying loads efficiently.
+- As a system architect, I need to design a scalable microservices architecture so that the application can handle varying loads efficiently.

-- As a DevOps engineer, I need to automate server provisioning using Terraform scripts to ensure a consistent and repeatable cloud environment setup.
+- As a DevOps engineer, I need to automate server provisioning to ensure a consistent and repeatable cloud environment setup.

-- As a cloud engineer, I need to integrate Kubernetes and Amazon EKS, as well as other AWS services for enhanced functionality and compliance with AWS best practices.
+- As a cloud engineer, I need to integrate managed Kubernetes, as well as other cloud services for enhanced functionality and compliance with industry and provider recommended best practices.

 - As a DevOps team lead, I want to establish a continuous feedback loop with the development team to iteratively improve the system based on real-time usage data.